imatic/re-frame-form/README.md

 Library to privide some common functionality for forms in [re-frame](https://github.com/Day8/re-frame).

+## Installation notes

+As this library is using [re-frame-debux](https://github.com/Day8/re-frame-debux), you need to include appropriate library for your env.
+See [here](https://github.com/Day8/re-frame-debux#two-libraries) for details.

 ## Api

 This section assumes that code is written in file with following requires: